weaviate/weaviate-io/developers/weaviate/current/getting-started/query.md

 [Try out ⬆️](https://link.semi.technology/3PWDqX1)

 Talking about filters, wanna see something cool?
-Weaviate has many more functions out-of-the-box like feature projection to visualize your results, like this example on a 3D surface.
+Weaviate has many more functions out-of-the-box, like feature projection to visualize your results, for example on a 3D surface.

 ```graphql
 {